Nefr0l/20GC/README.md

 # 20 Games Challenge
 This is my attempt at a 20 Games Challenge.
 Feel free to use the code from the games.
+All the games are made in godot 4.4+.

 ## Currently made
 - 1. Pong clone